 Although the trail is rated with the highest ‘T6’ rating (Difficult Hike), the guided tour is a moderate hike.
 Children of 8 years and older are allowed on the guided tour.
 I did this trail with my then 9 year old son without any problem.
 But definitely bring a hat, sunscreen and sunglasses.

 Although we left as early as we could, our train from Pontresina was already fully packed with mountain enthusiasts.
 Still we did not really have to wait at Bernina-Diavolezza until we could take the aerial cableway all the way up.

 High on the mountain, just in front of the big Diavolezza Berghaus, we found the little kiosk where we got our tickets for the guided tour (bring cash!).
 Every day at 10 am the guide from the Bergsteigerschule Pontresina will go down the glacier with any hiker that shows up.
 We did not need to make any reservations, but things might have changed since 2009.

 The glaciers are surrounded by many high mountain tops, with Piz Bernina being the highest at 4.092 m / 13,425 ft.

 From above we could already see another group of hikers down on the glacier.
 We couldn’t wait to get going!
 As you can see, some people brought trekking poles, which is a good idea.
 We actually took just one with us; we could have used two each, especially going down the steep moraines the first part of the trail.

 Traversing the Pers Glacier with Piz Bernina on the right.

 We traversed the Pers Glacier in a long line of people, following the guides footsteps.
-Although walking with a group of about 30 people, it did not feel crowded at all.
-The landscape is so enormous, I hardly noticed the other people around me.
+Although we were walking with a group of about 30 people, it did not feel crowded at all.
+The landscape was so enormous, I hardly noticed the other people around me.